leahmpring/githubportfolio/DanielsDistinctionPortfolio/CommunityEngagement-Leadership/README.md

     </tr>
     <tr>
       <td>
-        <b>Mental health workshop facilitation:</b>Led a "Success, Not Stress" workshop to help students better understand stress and how to manage it
+        <b>Mental health workshop facilitation:</b> I led a "Success, Not Stress" workshop for a campus sorority, helping students better understand stress and how to manage it.
+This included learning what stress is, how it can be helpful and harmful, positive and negative coping mechanisms, how to manage stress in the long-term, and how to identify when it is more than "just stress."
+        <br><br><blockquote>Seeing how stress can be positive is one of my favorite elements of this presentation.
+What if we think about stress as something to help us meet a challenge and succeed, rather than something to avoid? <a href="https://www.ted.com/talks/kelly_mcgonigal_how_to_make_stress_your_friend?language=en" target="_blank">This TED Talk</a> by Kelly McGonigal talks about the benefit of making stress your friend.</blockquote>
       </td>
     </tr>
     <tr>